Special treatments licence

 • other similar treatments, including vapour, sauna or other baths (including infra-red sauna cabin).

-The applicant must ensure that the procedures, equipment and facilities used are safe and hygienic, to prevent the spread of disease and to comply fully with the general duty of care as required by the Health and Safety at Work Act 1974 and set conditions.
+Application for a licence covers both the person carrying out the treatment(s) and the premises.
+There are no provisions under the act to grant personal licences.
+The applicant must ensure that the procedures, equipment and facilities used are safe and hygienic.
+This is to prevent the spread of disease and follow the general duty of care as required by the Health and Safety at Work Act 1974 and set conditions.

-• Copies of each operator’s current qualification certificate(s)
+• Copies of each Therapists current qualification certificate(s).

 • A copy of the current treatment price list